 Table of Contents

-Why We Love this Cucumber and Onion Salad
+Why You Need to Try this Asian Cucumber Onion Salad

 Ingredient Notes

-- Cucumbers: The cucumbers form the refreshing base of the salad.
-Use English cucumbers for best results.
-You don’t need to peel them, but you can if you prefer.
-I find the skin adds some nice contrast in colour to the dish.
+- Fresh cucumbers: The cucumbers are the most important part of this whole salad.
+I like to use English cucumbers, although Japanese cucumbers or Persian cucumbers work well too.
+You don’t need to peel them especially if they have thin skins, but you can if you prefer.
+I find the skin adds some nice contrast in color to the dish.

-- Rice Vinegar: Rice vinegar is crisp and tart, though milder than other varieties.
+- Rice vinegar: Rice wine vinegar is one of the mildest vinegars and adds just enough acidity.
 Use the unseasoned variety to reduce added sodium and sugar.
-In a pinch you can substitute it for apple cider vinegar.
+In a pinch, you can substitute it for apple cider vinegar or white vinegar.

 - Sesame seeds: To garnish.
-I like to lightly toast them if time allows since it adds a nice flavour, but it’s totally optional.
+I like to lightly toast them if time allows since it adds a nice flavor, but it’s totally optional.

 - If the salad has been sitting for a while, toss it well right before serving since the dressing tends to gather in the bottom of the bowl.